Azure/AppConfiguration/releaseNotes/JavaScriptProvider.md

 ### Bug Fixes

-- Fixed a possible reference error when sending request in Web Worker environment. [#81](https://github.com/Azure/AppConfiguration-JavaScriptProvider/issues/81)
+- Fixed a bug that caused the error ‘ReferenceError: WorkerNavigator is not defined’ when running the application in a browser. [#81](https://github.com/Azure/AppConfiguration-JavaScriptProvider/issues/81)

 ## 1.0.0 - June 6, 2024